 What exactly were the failures?
 Well, again, the details are classified until someone leaks them, but Roth was able to say that they included “failures in the technology, failures in TSA procedures, and human error.”
 So just those three areas.

-The TSA administrator is also testifying today, and to be fair I should include a link to his prepared statement as well.
+The TSA administrator is also testifying today, and to be fair I took a look at his prepared statement as well.
 There we learn, for example, that the agency is doing fine in the three areas above but could do better, has taken steps “to ensure a laser-focus on mission,” and has made a “commitment to right-sizing and resourcing TSA to effectively secure the aviation enterprise,” guided by a “principled, strategic approach.”
 Also, they have prototypes of lots more screening machines, apparently, “which hold great promise for the traveling public.”
 Or at least those members of the traveling public who have stock in the relevant companies, at least.